 8. Umiko

 Umiko serves Japanese cuisine with Chinese, Spanish and French influences, among others.
-It has the recognition of the Repsol guide with two suns and of all the palates that have had the opportunity to taste it.
-And it’s no wonder that with chefs Juan Alcaide (formerly of DiverXO and Kabuki) and Pablo Álvarez heading the project, eating here is an experience.
+It has the recognition of the Repsol guide with two suns and of all the palates that have had the opportunity to try it.
+And it is not surprising that having chefs Juan Alcaide (formerly at DiverXO and Kabuki) and Pablo Álvarez heading the project, eating here is an experience.
 The classics on the menu are the paella nigiri (pictured above), the guo rong porra, the tuna curry and the shrimp ramen.
-A few meters away is its award-winning bakery one of the most interesting in the city.
+A few meters away is their award-winning patisserie, one of the most interesting in the city.

 💶 €€€€€